 The simple answer is yes.
-Domestic employees, including nannies, housekeepers and senior caregivers, have been covered by the Fair Labor Standards Act (FLSA) since 1974.
+Domestic employees specifically are covered by the Fair Labor Standards Act (FLSA) and have been since 1974.
 The FLSA establishes:

 - The rules for workers who may be salaried (exempt) and who must be paid overtime (non-exempt).

 - The rules for workers who must be paid no less than minimum wage.

 State laws are often more demanding than the FLSA, and the applicable law is the one that most benefits the worker.